-9.1 In conclusion the proposal will have an impact on the neighbouring properties as almost all new buildings will, but I do not consider that the implications are such as to warrant refusal.
+9.1 In conclusion, while I recognise that the proposal will have some impact on the neighbouring properties, as almost all new buildings will, I do not consider that the implications are such as to warrant refusal.
 I consider that the proposal has been designed to meet the constraints of the site and the local area and is providing much needed accommodation.

-10.0 RECOMMENDATION

-APPROVE subject to the satisfactory completion of the s106 agreement no later than 2nd January 2009 and subject to the following conditions:
+10.0 RECOMMENDATION APPROVE subject to the satisfactory completion of the s106 agreement no later than 13th April 2009 and subject to the following conditions: